qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 - |circle3Tangents| :sup:`Add circle from 3 tangents`: Draws a circle that is
   tangential to three segments. **Note that you must activate snapping to segments** (See :ref:`snapping_tolerance`).
 Click on a segment to add a tangent.
+If two tangents are parallel, we take the coordinates of the first click on the first parallel tangent to determine the positioning of the circle.
-If two tangents are parallel, an error message appears and the input is cleared.
+  If three tangents are parallel, an error message appears and the input is cleared.
 (Left-click, left-click, right-click)
 - |circle2TangentsPoint| :sup:`Add circle from 2 tangents and a point`: Similar
   to circle from 3 tangents, except that you have to select two tangents, enter